cseghbossian/artGenerator/README.md

 # artGenerator

-The objective of this project is to make some cool pictures while learning about recursive datatypes in Haskell.
+The objective of this project was to make some cool pictures while learning about recursive datatypes in Haskell.
 To do so, I devised a
 grammar for a class of expressions, designed a Haskell datatype whose values correspond to such expressions, wrote